dwang134/dwang134/README.md

 <hr></hr>

 ## I am a postgrad from Seneca College.
-I am passionate in learning new coding languages, and web developement.
+I am passionate in learning new coding languages and web developement.

 - 📫 You can reach me at **dc.wang840533@gmail.com**.